chemicoPy/real-estate-prediction/README.md

 ![Third screenshot](images/screenshot-04.png)
 ![Fourth screenshot](images/screenshot-03.png)

-We were able to build a web application that can predict the price of a house given certain features.
+I was able to build a web application that can predict the price of a house given certain features.
 The application runs in the browser and talks to a flask server that is taking data and passing it to a machine learning model.

 # 4. Conclusion
 There are real world problems that can be solved with machine learning.
 Some of these solutions can take real world data and make very accurate predictions that can be useful to our daily lives.
 Users can leverage the power of machine learning without being data scientist when easy to use applications are built around some of these complicated models.